Straight Between the Sheets

 Straight guys are used to having gay guys throwing themselves at them.
-When you do the opposite, they begin to question what’s wrong, and before you know it they’re the ones wanting to constantly hang out watching DVDS and drinking.
-After the initial hanging out has started, they start asking questions about sexuality and showing bi-curious vibe.
+When you do the opposite, they begin to question what’s wrong, and before you know it, they’re the ones wanting to constantly hang out watching DVDS and drinking.
+After the initial hanging out has started, they start asking questions about sexuality and showing a bi-curious vibe.

 Let them know it’s okay to have thoughts about the same sex.
-But don’t forget to throw a compliment here and there, they’re like Leos.
+But don’t forget to throw a compliment here and there.
+They’re like Leos.
 They love the egos being stroked, amongst, er, other things.

 “Treat them mean and keep them keen” is your motto.
 When you’re not acting like every gay guy, they start questioning.
-I always assure them if anything is going to happen they would have to instigate it.
+I always assure them if anything is going to happen, they would have to instigate it.
 And trust me, they always do.

 This usually happens after a night of drinking, and they pop the question.
 The first time I reply with, “Are you sure?
 I don’t want things to get weird.”

 They reply with, “Maybe it’s not a good idea.”
-But 99 percent of the time on the next visit they’ll ask once more and suddenly your friendship has taken the next level into a physical relationship.
+But 99 per cent of the time, on the next visit, they’ll ask once more, and suddenly your friendship has taken the next level into a physical relationship.

 Be patient and non-confronting